-Learn more about The Importance of Sanding Before Painting Furniture.
+Learn more about the importance of Sanding Before Painting Furniture in this post.

-If you’re curious about it, here’s my honest SurfPrep Sander Review.
+If you’re curious about it, here’s my honest review of the SurfPrep Sander.

 Some of the crevices were too small to get the sander into, so I had to do a little by hand with the coarse grit foam sponge, but I’m so grateful to have this sander so I didn’t have to do it all by hand!

 Want to skip the scuff sanding step?
-Check out this Best Paint for Furniture Without Sanding list.
+Check out this Best Paints for Furniture Without Sanding list.
 If you use really great paint, you can skip sanding.